 Blank Page Syndrome

-The voices upstairs are either all chattering incessantly, each over the other, or so quiet you have a momentary lapse of sanity and question who you think you are to ever say you’re an artist.
-But usually, you calm the storm of doubt and pull yourself together and start giving creative shape to the whirlwinds of ideas.
+The voices upstairs seesaw between incessant chattering, each over the other, to being so quiet that you have a momentary lapse of sanity and question who you think you are to have had big dreams.

 No Motivation to do Anything?